skimlab/eddy-postproc/README.md

-4. [Download this repository](https://github.com/skimlab/eddy-postproc/archive/refs/heads/main.zip) into your folder and copy those files and te folders in template folder into *output_dir* folder.
-Or these are the same files in *template* folder.
+4. [Download this repository](https://github.com/skimlab/eddy-postproc/archive/refs/heads/main.zip) into your folder and copy the files and folders in template folder into *output_dir* folder.
+These are the same files in *template* folder.
 The folder will include the following folders and files.

    1. *css* (folder)
    2. *js* (folder)